Andres2704/rocketthermalanalysis/README.md

 *Future features*:
 - Generate a detailed outuput file for the bulkhead
-- Create an a pop-up window to build specific graphs
+- Create a pop-up window to build specific graphs
 - .xlsx file with the results

 ### How to use RTA(Rocket Thermal Analysis):